wajahathassan64/portfolio/README.md

 Experienced Senior iOS Developer with 7+ years of expertise across the UK, UAE, and Pakistan, delivering high-quality mobile solutions in Swift, Objective-C, and RxSwift.
 Skilled in MVVM-C and VIPER architectures, with a deep commitment to clean, scalable code following SOLID principles.
 Adept at Test-Driven Development (TDD), performance optimization, and API integration, consistently delivering user-centric iOS applications.
 Proven success in agile environments, leading projects from concept to deployment with a focus on quality and maintainability.

 # [SadaPay: Money made simple](https://apps.apple.com/pk/app/sadapay-money-made-simple/id1543848524)
 SadaPay offers a seamless digital wallet and Mastercard virtual debit card experience, enabling users to manage money confidently without hidden fees.
 The application allows users to spend, send, and request payments with zero fees, and use their SadaPay card internationally both online and in-person with the lowest foreign exchange rates.
 Integrated with Raast, SadaPay facilitates fast, fee-free transactions using an account number or IBAN.
-Designed with freelancers in mind, the SadaBiz account enables Pakistani freelancers to receive international payments up to 900,000 PKR per month at the best exchange rates, with the option to retain earnings in USD.
+Designed with freelancers in mind, the SadaBiz account enables Pakistani freelancers to receive international payments of up to 900,000 PKR per month at the best exchange rates, with the option to retain earnings in USD.
 Users can transfer funds instantly without SMS or email OTPs, and pay over 900 billers, including utilities and phone networks, seamlessly.
 Security is paramount, with biometric access, encryption, and numberless cards ensuring user data and funds are safe.
 SadaPay also offers 24/7 in-app live chat support available in English, Urdu, and Emoji, along with easy account control options.

 <p align="center">
   <img